Sevens Report Quarterly Letter

 Sevens Report Quarterly Letter will contain:

-Optional Title #4: Positive Fundamentals Overcome Trade Uncertainty in the Third Quarter
+Optional Title #4: Positive Market Fundamentals Overcome Increased Uncertainty in the Second Quarter.

-It’s unclear how, or when, these events will be resolved, and what those implications will be for markets.
-Yet as 2018 has shown us so far, uncertainty is not, by itself, enough to offset the strong fundamentals in the U.S. economy and corporate America.
+It remains unclear how, or when, these events will be resolved, and what those implications will be for markets.
+Yet as 2019 has shown us so far, uncertainty is not, by itself, enough to offset the still-strong fundamentals in the U.S. economy and corporate America.

 Instead, these and other market uncertainties require an intent focus on financial markets, economic data and political news.
-Put more generally, markets always face uncertainties at the start of a new quarter, but over the long term, it’s core economic and corporate fundamentals that drive market returns, not the latest sensational headlines.
+Put more generally, markets always face uncertainties at the start of a new quarter, but over the long term, it is core economic and corporate fundamentals that drive market returns—not the latest sensational headlines.

-At John Doe Advisors, we understand that volatility, whether it’s related to trade disputes or concerns about government policy, can be unnerving, even if it is historically typical.
-That’s why we remain committed to helping you navigate this ever-changing market environment, with a focused eye on insuring we continue to make progress on achieving your long-term investment goals.
+At John Doe Advisors, we understand that volatility, whether it’s related to trade disputes or concerns about Federal Reserve policy, can be unnerving, even if it is historically typical.
+That’s why we remain committed to helping you navigate this ever-changing market environment, with a focused eye on ensuring we continue to make progress on achieving your long-term investment goals.

 Our years of experience in all types of markets (calm and volatile) have taught us that successful investing remains a marathon, not a sprint.